 Microtensiometers to measure continuous water potential in woody crops

 Interested in plant water relations, but you have no time for taking pressure chamber measurements, or dealing with challenging instruments that need replacing every other week?

 The FloraPulse microtensiometer is a set-and-forget sensor of water potential initially developed at Cornell University.
-After a 15-minute installation, our system gives you continuous readings of plant water potential for multiple years.
+After a 30-minute installation, our system gives you continuous readings of plant water potential.
 Receive continuous pressure chamber data, on your phone, without manual measurements in the field!
 With access to season-long, continuous water potential measurement, new research avenues become possible.

 Why FloraPulse for your experiments

 Realtime, continuous water potential data